African Violets are among the most popular plants to keep in your home. They come in many colors and leaf patterns.

 These beautiful little plants are a stunning addition to any plant collection.
 They will flower almost year round.
 These plants originate from tropical Eastern Africa.
-They enjoy bright light and some humidity to keep happy.
+They enjoy bright light and some humidity to keep them happy.

 In general African Violets are not hard to take care of.
 The African Violet plant does great when grown in proper lighting with a good watering schedule.
 There are a few pitfalls that a new plant owner can fall into.
 We will discuss that in the post and learn how to properly care for these gorgeous plants.